twonoise/mightymic/README.md

 **Disadvantages?**

-Both stereo ADCs should form a perfect tandem, in terms of timings (relative skew and it's wander) (as well as already mentioned amplitude and preamp gain match).
+Both stereo ADCs should form a perfect tandem, in terms of timings (relative skew and wander of it), as well as already mentioned amplitude and preamp gain match.
+(However, it is true for _every_ music work station).
 It is known that for `JACK` setup and `ALCxxx` codecs, and `alsamixer`, this is true; but your setup can differ, and it is not easy to create test set for it to confirm its ideal behaviour.
 Hopefully, for voice, some skew is acceptable.

 Amplitudes mismatch (imperfect `Ratio` value) can create some distortions at the points where gate flip flops.
-This is mostly fixed with included LFP filter.
-Probably, there is auto `Ratio` calculation possible, but not easy.
+This is mostly fixed with included LPF.
+Probably, there is automatic calculation of `Ratio` possible, but not easy.
 It should be like step error detector, integrator, and feedback.
 It can rectify possible skew also.
 Ask me if you really need it.

 Glossary
 --------
 * LNA: Low noise amplifier.
 * SNR: Signal to Noise ratio.
+* LPF: Low pass filter.
 * EMI: Electromagnetic interference, cables pickup noise due to it.
 * ADC: Andlog to Digital converter, like _input_ of PC or sound card.
 * AGC: Auto gain control.